-Benefits of Having a Lawn
+Benefits of Having a Lawn in Fayetteville

 Air Purification: Turf grass is a good way to filter out harmful pollutants from the air.
 Did you know that within a thick lawn, there are 6 turf grass plants in each square inch, 850 plants in a square foot, and about 8 million plants in an average lawn of 10,000 square feet.
 These plants have an extensive root system that runs underneath the average lawn.
 It is estimated that grass traps about 12 million tons of dust and dirt from the air annually.